Hells Angels MC criminal allegations and incidents in Massachusetts: Lucifer's Henchmen

-Devil's Disciples
+Devils Desciples

-During the early hours of September 20, 1981, James Rich was stabbed numerous times in the legs after being attacked outside a bar in Revere Beach by four unidentified men – believed to be Hells Angels members – who accused him of being a member of the Devil's Disciples MC.
+During the early hours of September 20, 1981, James Rich was stabbed numerous times in the legs after being attacked outside a bar in Revere Beach by four unidentified men – believed to be Hells Angels members – who accused him of being a member of the Devils Desciples MC.
 The following evening, three friends of Rich – Robert L. Cobb, Arthur A. Corbett and Andrew J. Millyan – went to the bar seeking revenge on any Hells Angels present.
 Millyan shot bar patron Dana Hill in the head with a shotgun.
 Hill – who was not a member of any motorcycle gang, but had the appearance of a biker – died three days later.
 After discarding the murder weapon in a body of water, Cobb, Corbett and Millyan were arrested by police and indicted on first-degree murder charges on the theory of joint enterprise.
 On May 19, 1982, Corbett and Millyan were convicted of murder in the first degree; Cobb was convicted of murder in the second degree.
 The trio were sentenced to life in prison.

-Two Hells Angels members were stabbed in Revere on November 8, 1991, allegedly by Devil's Disciples members.
+Two Hells Angels members were stabbed in Revere on November 8, 1991, allegedly by Devils Desciples members.